 Hatching eggs are imported from EU member states, primarily from France, Italy, Netherlands and Belgium.
 All consignments are imported with the official Intra Trade Certificate issued according to Council Directive 539/90.
 The number of egg-laying hatching eggs imported are always on the decline.
 Day-old chicks and layer pullets are also imported from EU countries, mainly from Italy.
 In fact the number of layer pullets imported have been increasing.
 The egg-laying poultry industry has been on the decline these past few years.
-Five holdings closed down definetaly during 2010 since flocks were found infected with the targeted serovars.
+A number of holdings have closed down since the SNCP commenced.
 Another issue that is affecting the industry is the introduction of enriched cages which is a heavy financial burden for the smaller holdings.